rapid7/insightconnect-plugins/plugins/powershell/help.md

 The use of round-robin DNS lookups is not supported

-Currently we do not support the use of round-robin DNS lookups.

 If Auth Type is set to "None" the PowerShell script will execute locally on the Komand host.
 This can also by accomplished by leaving the address field blank.